Richer Metadata

 SIGMA Data powered some of the most consequential applications of commercial hyperspectral remote sensing to date, reaching federal intelligence programs, environmental missions, and national security customers around the world.

-Following Operation Midnight Hammer on June 22, 2025, OSK analysts used hyperspectral data from the GHOSt-5 satellite to assess damage to the underground Fordow facility — a site previously inaccessible to standard optical analysis.
+Following Operation Midnight Hammer on June 22, 2025, OSK analysts used hyperspectral data from the GHOSt-5 satellite to assess damage to the underground Fordow facility, a site previously inaccessible to standard optical analysis.

-PCA analysis revealed a linear subsurface structure measuring approximately 315m × 275m beneath the mountain — interpreted as ground shift from potential collapse of the underground facility.
+PCA analysis revealed a linear subsurface structure measuring approximately 315m × 275m beneath the mountain, interpreted as ground shift from potential collapse of the underground facility.
 Spectral fingerprinting positively identified three of four concrete signatures adjacent to bomb entry points, confirming the gray surface material as concrete ejected from the destroyed underground structure.

-This demonstrated hyperspectral sensing's ability to reveal material and structural intelligence invisible to traditional electro-optical imagery — a level of precision previously limited to government programs.
+This demonstrated hyperspectral sensing's ability to reveal material and structural intelligence invisible to traditional electro-optical imagery, a level of precision previously limited to government programs.

-Read the full analysis →In November–December 2024, OSK captured HSI data over Eaton Canyon revealing that south-facing slopes near Altadena showed significantly drier, less healthy vegetation than north-facing slopes — months before the fires ignited.
+From November to December 2024, OSK captured HSI data over Eaton Canyon revealing that south-facing slopes near Altadena showed significantly drier, less healthy vegetation than north-facing slopes, months before the fires ignited.
 When the Eaton Fire burned, the correlation between pre-fire vegetation health indices and fire perimeter was striking.

 Post-fire, the Normalized Burn Ratio (NBR) derived from OSK's SWIR bands showed near-perfect correlation with CAL FIRE's Palisades Fire perimeter.
 Analysis of HSI-derived RGB composites overlaid with the DINS structural damage database mapped burned and surviving areas at a resolution and fidelity unavailable with traditional multispectral sensors.